 In February 2020, Wilder was out-of-sorts and seemingly bereft of ideas as Fury took control from the opening and never relented.

-Having faced and felt the debilitating velocity found inside Wilder’s fists, Scott has the job of putting the American in a position to land those bombs.
+Having faced and felt the debilitating velocity inside Wilder’s fists, Scott has the job of putting his new charge in a position to land those bombs.

-Predictions Fury will go for an earlier finish mean Wilder might not have the time to set himself for a mammoth shot.
-This is where Scott faces a dilemma.
+Predictions Fury would go for an earlier finish meant Wilder did not have the time to set himself up for a mammoth shot.

-But switching his personnel worked for Fury in the rematch.
-He began the first meeting with Ben Davison, Freddie Roach, and Ricky Hatton.
-After almost being knocked out in the final round, none of that trio made it to the return.
+Fury also switched up his team from the first meeting.
+He had Ben Davison, Freddie Roach, and Ricky Hatton.
+But after almost being knocked out in the final round, none of that trio made it to the return.

-Furthermore, if they can pull it off will only become apparent at the first bell.
+Furthermore, if they can pull it off will only become apparent in the coming months.